slack0/sumspeech/README.md

 figure below shows the distribution of topics related to six speeches from Obama.
 The specificity of a speech is clearly evident from this visual.
 Obviously, some speeches are concerned with specific topics, while others discuss a combination of topics.
-It also revals that the vocabulary used by the speaker (Obama in this case) was specific enough to be captured into distinct topics.
+It also reveals that the vocabulary used by the speaker (Obama in this case) was specific enough to be captured into distinct topics.